 North Seaton, an integral part of Ashington lies in the south east corner of Ashington near the mouth of the River Wansbeck and its former colliery was established slightly earlier than Ashington, (1859-1961).
 It is now the site of North Seaton Industrial Park.

-North Seaton, incidentally was the birthplace in 1933 of the entrepreneur Sir John Hall who was the son of a miner.
-A one time mining surveyor, Sir John Hall is best-known as the man who developed the MetroCentre at Gateshead and was for a time the owner of Newcastle United Football Club.
+North Seaton, incidentally was the birthplace in 1933 of the entrepreneur John Hall who was the son of a miner.
+A one time mining surveyor, Sir John Hall (he was knighted in 1991) is best-known as the man who developed the MetroCentre at Gateshead and was for a time the owner of Newcastle United Football Club.

 Ashington is blessed with pleasing places for locals to enjoy the outdoors.
 Near Sheepwash and Wellhead Dene, at the south west corner of the town, is the Wansbeck Riverside Park alongside the wooded valley of the Wansbeck.

 Then to the north of Ashington we have Ashington Community Woodland and to the north east the Queen Elizabeth II Country Park which includes a substantial lake.
-Only a quarter of a mile from the eastern edge of the town we reach the coast line and sandy bay of Newbiggin-by-the-Sea beyond and to the north of Newbiggin the long sandy stretch of Druridge Bay.
+Only a quarter of a mile from the eastern edge of the town we reach the coast line and sandy bay of Newbiggin-by-the-Sea.
+Beyond and to the north of Newbiggin is the long sandy stretch of Druridge Bay.

 The River Wansbeck which separates the town of Ashington from neighbouring Stakeford and West Sleekburn to the south has been described as the only beck in Northumberland, but is in fact not a beck at all, as the name derives from the Anglo-Saxon ‘Waeganspick’.

-A ‘spick’ was a bridge made from tree trunks and a ‘waegan’ (pronounced wain – as in haywain) was a ‘wagon’ so Wansbeck literally means ‘Wagon Bridge’, a reference to a river crossing, though where this crossing was located is not known.
-Perhaps it was somewhere near Ashington or maybe upstream in Morpeth.
+A ‘spick’ was a bridge made from tree trunks and a ‘waegan’ (pronounced wain – as in ‘haywain’) was a ‘wagon’ so Wansbeck literally means ‘Wagon Bridge’, a reference to a river crossing, though where this crossing was located is not known.
+Perhaps it was somewhere near Ashington or maybe upstream at Morpeth.

 The River Wansbeck is about thirty miles long, rising in the ‘Wilds of Wanny’ near Sweethope Loughs and heads east passing close to Kirkwhelpington, Wallington Hall, Meldon Park and Mitford before meandering through Morpeth.